Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit: Background

 Fameswap is an online marketplace for buying and selling accounts on YouTube, TikTok, Instagram, Twitter/X, and websites.
 Recent measurements identify it as the largest such market by number of sellers~\cite{beluri2024exploration}.
 The site resembles a standard e-commerce platform: each account has a dedicated listing with a description, price, seller reviews, and a content category (e.g., humor, sports).
 Buyers can bid, and the platform offers escrow, dispute resolution, and account verification—features similar to marketplaces like eBay.
 Fameswap earns revenue from escrow fees (3\% or a USD~50 minimum) and premium accounts, which offer advanced search, additional metrics, lower fees, and more.
 Payments are accepted via PayPal, wire transfers, and cryptocurrencies (e.g., BTC, ETH, USDC).

-As of writing, 25,404 listings across all platforms are advertised for a combined total of USD~366.7M, claiming over 2.6B followers.
-For YouTube, we filtered for unique channel IDs, identifying 4,641 listings with 823M subscribers (confirmed via the YouTube API by March 31, 2025) and a total listed price of USD~160.4M.
-Chu et al. found 3,112 listings between 2019–2021, suggesting a nearly 9x growth~\cite{chu2022tube}.
-The average listing price is USD~5,400 with 105,751 subscribers—comparable to Chu et al.’s findings.
-Like Beluri et al., we observed inflated pricing: 41 listings exceeded USD~100K and 16 exceeded USD~1M.

-To contextualize these prices, we computed the cost per 1,000 subscribers—a common metric on engagement forums~\cite{nevado-catalan2023analysis}.
-As shown in Figure~\ref{fig:fswap_distributions}, this varies widely by category.
-The median cost on Fameswap is substantially higher than the USD~16.52 per 1,000 subscribers found by Nevado-Catal\'an et al.~\cite{nevado-catalan2023analysis}

-Verifying sales remains difficult, as with other scraping-based estimates~\cite{cuevas-usenix-22,gibbon2024measuring}.
-During our study, we scraped 16,110 seller profiles—7,000 more than Beluri et al.~\cite{beluri2024exploration}—identifying 2,930 escrow transactions and 684 reviews.
-Only 1,590 transactions disclosed sale amounts, totaling USD~1.16M.
-Though modest, this likely represents only a fraction of actual sales, which also occur via forums, Discord, Telegram, and private deals on Fameswap. \footnote{We suspect public sales skew toward smaller, cheaper channels, as the average sale price (USD~731) is far below the average listing price (USD~5,400).}
+Fameswap verifies account ownership by providing sellers with a unique randomized string that should be placed in the advertised social media profile.
+For example, a seller receives the string \texttt{aSgc5H3s} and places it temporarily in their YouTube channel description, allowing Fameswap to verify the ownership, similar to using TXT records to verify domains.